Duke in China Scholarship

 The award is not need-based; however, should the recipient be on financial aid, the amount of the scholarship will be used to reduce the self-help portion of the financial aid award.
 The award is given to the student(s) who best embody the ideals and interests that Sirena held.
 Preference for the award will be given to students who:

 - Have made a valuable contribution in the area of East-West culture, and

 For more information, see the application form.
 Applications for 2018-2019 will be due no later than 5:00 p.m. on March 9, 2018.

 Summer Research Grants

-Full-time Duke sophomores and juniors may receive up to $2,500 to conduct research in China, Japan or Korea.
+Full-time Duke sophomores and juniors may receive up to $2,500 to conduct research in China, Japan, Korea, or Southeast Asia.
 Priority will be given to students who 1) will conduct research for a senior thesis; 2) whose projects have a high probability of developing into a senior thesis; and 3) who have done some preliminary work and have arranged affiliations with local institutions for the research.